- Certain medications such as diuretics or beta-2-adrenergic agonists such as albuterol

 - Kidney disease or failure—too much potassium excreted

-- Significant elevation of glucose and ketoacidosis from poorly controlled diabetes
+- Significant elevation of glucose from poorly controlled diabetes

 |Copyright © Nucleus Medical Media, Inc.|